Verity - The UK PCOS Charity

 It was originally thought that these follicular cysts caused the condition but we now know they are one of the symptoms and not everyone will get them.
 Due to the confusion with the name of the condition, both with healthcare professionals and the general public, there are now discussions around the potential for changing the name.
 This is an international process in which Verity is playing an integral role in the consultation and discussion surrounding any changes.

-Polycystic ovaries (PCO) are very common, affecting around 1 in 5 (20%) women and AFAB individuals.
-Polycystic ovary syndrome (PCOS) is also very common, affecting 1 in 10 (10%) women and AFAB individuals, although this can vary from country to country.
+Polycystic ovaries (PCO) are very common, affecting around 1 in 5 (20%).
+Polycystic ovary syndrome (PCOS) is also very common, affecting 1 in 8 women and people with PCOS, although this can vary from country to country.

 Polycystic ovary syndrome (PCOS):

-• affects millions of women and AFAB individuals in the UK and worldwide
+• affects millions of women and people with PCOS in the UK and worldwide

 • runs in families